Luis-Mayer/llm-process-automation-service/README.md

 Possible next steps:

-- Docker-based deployment
-- CI pipeline for automated tests
-- prompt versioning
+- prompt versioning and comparison of extraction strategies
-- additional schema fields such as inputs, outputs, or risks
+- additional schema fields such as inputs, outputs, risks, and missing information
 - support for BPMN XML generation
+- artifact persistence via mounted volumes or external storage
 - basic evaluation metrics for extraction quality
+- deployment to a cloud environment

 ## Why this project?